afzali/RTL-Commander/README.md

 2. Use the context menu to:
    - Toggle direction for the entire page
    - Add Vazir font (with options for application mode)
+3. Use the "All Domains" tab to:
+   - View settings from all websites
+   - Edit settings for any domain
+   - Delete individual settings from any domain
+   - Clear all settings across all domains with a single button

 ### Managing Font Settings
 1. Right-click anywhere on the page